nothing2obvi/mkv_duration_fixer/README.md

 - I’m not a programmer; this was made with ChatGPT's help.
 - It fixes a very specific issue that I faced.
 If you find it helpful, great!
 - **Feel free to fork it** and tweak it to suit your needs.
 - Use at your own risk.
+I am not responsible for any issues, such as data loss or unintended changes.
+Always back up your media beforehand — this is a best practice for any automated batch processing.
 Test it with a small sample of MKV files first. — I tested it for my setup, but mileage may vary.

 ---